Exercise Therapy and Brain Networks: Implications for Alzheimer's Disease (2019-2020)

 - Summer 2020: Complete data collection and focus on analysis; develop project website and outreach presentation (approximately 40 hours per week for 8 weeks)

-See earlier related team, Exercise Therapy and Brain Health: Implications for Alzheimer’s Disease and Aging (2018-2019).
+See related teams, Exercise Therapy and Brain Networks: Implications for Alzheimer’s Disease (2020-2021) and Exercise Therapy and Brain Networks: Implications for Alzheimer’s Disease and Aging (2018-2019).

 Image: Jogging on a bright November morning, by Ed Yourdon, licensed under CC BY-NC-SA 2.0